rmc33/yiijobs/README.md

 # yiijobs

-Jobs module to manage scheduled jobs
+Yii module to manage scheduled jobs.

+Create just one cronjob entry for YiiJobsRunnerCommand to run every 2 min for example with */2 * * * * /usr/bin/php /project/yiic yiijobsrunner

-Create just one cronjob entry for JobRunnerCommand which will query YiiJobs table and run corresponding command file with selected arguments if command should run at the current time.
+YiiJobsRunnerCommand will query and loop through active YiiJobs records that are not already currently running.
+YiiJobsRunnerCommand will run the command file and arguments associed with the YiiJob record if the command should run at the current time.